Woman watching the sunset

 • Before you set on a journey, be sure you know the stars.

-If you look at Witi Ihimaera's career, which spans over more than fifty years as a writer, it is obvious that he lives by his words.
+If you look at Witi Ihimaera's career, which spans for over fifty years as a writer, it is obvious that he lives by his words.
 He wants everything that he does to reflect who he is as a person, and he is not afraid to push himself.
 He believes in his work wholeheartedly.
 And there is no doubt in my mind that he does everything his way.

 My way will not be the same as his way, but that's because I'm not him.